 People have used lavender for a long time to calm skin conditions like psoriasis.
-It also reduces blood pressure and heart rate, which can lower stress — a common psoriasis trigger.
+It also reduces , which can lower stress — a common psoriasis trigger.
 Add a few drops of lavender essential oil as you run your bath.
 There’s no right amount, just add a drop or two at a time.
 Don’t apply essential oils directly to your skin.

 Use extra caution getting in and out of the tub.
 Oatmeal can make the surface slippery.
 Pat your skin gently with a towel when you get out.
 Avoid harsh rubbing as you dry yourself.

 You don’t have to get in a bath full of oatmeal to help your skin.
 In fact, you don’t have to grind the oats.
 Make an oatmeal solution you can apply to bandages for your skin, or dab on with a cloth or cotton ball.